mabene/doty/DayOfTheYear.md

-## DOTY Solver: Goal, algorithms, source code
+## DOTY AI Solver: Goal, algorithms, source code

 The full source code of the solver [is here](./DayOfTheYear.py).

-This solver is primarily an **educational project** demonstrating **literate programming** and **SAT-based** problem modeling/solving.
+This solver is primarily an **educational AI project** demonstrating **literate programming** and **SAT-based** problem modeling/solving.
 So the code is **intentionally verbose and pedagogical** rather than optimized for production use.

-**No AI assistants** were used in writing this script.
+Note: **No AI assistants** were used in writing this AI script!
 Every line of code and piece of documentation is human-written.

+### The nature of this puzzle

+The DOTY puzzle is a special case of the [tiling](https://en.wikipedia.org/wiki/Tessellation) problem: covering a 7x8 rectangular region that contains some fixed (6) and some variable (3) holes, using 7 specific [free pentominoes](https://en.wikipedia.org/wiki/Pentomino) (from the set of 12) and 3 specific [free tetrominoes](https://en.wikipedia.org/wiki/Tetromino) (from the set of 5).

+This falls under the broader class of problems involving tiling regions of the plane with sets of polyominoes—a problem that was [proved to be NP-complete](https://link.springer.com/article/10.1007/s00373-007-0713-4) in 2007.

+Many variants of this puzzle exist.
+A famous example, known since the 1930s and formalized in the 1950s by [Solomon W. Golomb](https://en.wikipedia.org/wiki/Solomon_W._Golomb), is to tile a 6×10 rectangle with all twelve [free pentominoes](https://en.wikipedia.org/wiki/Pentomino).
+This and other variants were later published in Golomb's classic [book](https://en.wikipedia.org/wiki/Polyominoes:_Puzzles,_Patterns,_Problems,_and_Packings) in 1965.

 ### Goal of the code

-The DOTY puzzle can be described as a special case of the problem of [tiling](https://en.wikipedia.org/wiki/Tessellation) a rectangular region (size 7x8) having some fixed (6) and some variable (3) holes, given 7 specific [free pentominoes](https://en.wikipedia.org/wiki/Pentomino) (out of 12) and 3 specific [free tetrominoes](https://en.wikipedia.org/wiki/Tetromino) (out of 5).

-This is a special case of the general problem of tiling regions of the plane with sets of polyominoes, which was [proved to be NP-complete](https://link.springer.com/article/10.1007/s00373-007-0713-4), in 2007.

-The key goal of the code is thus to generate a [polynomial Karp reduction](https://en.wikipedia.org/wiki/Polynomial-time_reduction) (in time and space) of DOTY-like puzzles onto the the [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) boolean satisfiability problem ([SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)), for which "efficient" [solvers](https://en.wikipedia.org/wiki/SAT_solver) exist, based on decades of AI research.
+The primary goal of the code is to produce a [polynomial Karp reduction](https://en.wikipedia.org/wiki/Polynomial-time_reduction) (in both time and space) of DOTY-like puzzles to the [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) Boolean satisfiability problem ([SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)), for which "efficient" [solvers](https://en.wikipedia.org/wiki/
+SAT_solver) exist, based on decades of AI research.

+In practice, the ``DayOfTheYear.py`` script transforms (or: reduces, encodes) any puzzle instance into an "equivalent" propositional formula.
+It then uses a SAT solver to determine the satisfiability of this formula and extract its model(s), thereby addressing the core combinatorial challenge of the puzzle.

+This is a formal, deductive approach that contrasts sharply with, for example, how LLMs operate: rather than relying on probabilistic, autoregressive text generation, we employ strict logical inference to guarantee both correctness and completeness in the solution process.

 ### Coding Style